All right, so the drive-bys are now fixated on whether or not Newt will surge in South Carolina since Huntsman has pulled out.

 Let's hear it.

-And these moderate conservatives and these Tea Party's members that rep that uh are in favor of these isolationist candidates are going to keep splitting the vote, and we are running out of time.
+And these moderate conservatives and these Tea Party members that are in favor of these isolationist candidates are going to keep splitting the vote, and we are running out of time.

-In about 60 to 90 days, any of those candidates out there that are truly conservative that would run against these rhinos in the Senate and in the House, they're gonna have to declare.
+In about 60 to 90 days, any of those candidates out there that are truly conservative, that would run against these rhinos in the Senate and in the House, they're going to have to declare.

 And if they don't have confidence in who's going to be the nominee, they are not going to declare.